Jodosoft/Libraries/README.md

 ## 2. About this project

 The Jodo libraries started as collection reusable types from the personal projects of [@JosephJShort](https://github.com/JosephJShort).
-The types were revamped and tested to make them for for public consumption.
+The types were revamped to make them fit for public consumption.

 [\[Back to top\]](#top)